howonlee/mertonon/docs/v0_5_roadmap.md

 - [x] Ordinary sidebar routing in re-frame
 - [x] Intro needed thing

+- [x] Vendorize fontawesome - this will make things airgappable, hopefully
 - [ ] Logout BE test
 - [ ] Grid selection in re-frame
 - [ ] Intro, login redirect semantics if not authed - intro if no users, login otherwise.
 In grid-selection only, through re-frame